PolishedTomato/swiftUI-100-days/README.md

 _variable = some_val where variable have a property wrapper means to change the struct that wrapper around the variable entirely. while variable = some_val change value of the wrapper struct only.

 We can enfore one to many relationship through assign class to dependent class's property, and use constrant to remove duplicate class, then the dependent class will all link to one class.
+In addition, we need to change one to one relation to m to m in data modal as well.
 ///////////////
 SwiftUI Day 57(CoreData continue)